liondon/licensing-containers/README.md

     Error: you don't have available license.
     ```

-9. Test the endpoints with POSTMAN or curl from your host machine
+7. Test the endpoints with POSTMAN or curl from your host machine (NOTE: replace `localhost` with `192.168.33.10` if you're using vagrant VM.)

     ```sh
     # get the welcome page